wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 	azure site log tail webappname

-This will connect to the web app named 'webappname' and begin streaming information to the window as log events occur on the web app.
+This will connect to the web site named 'webappname' and begin streaming information to the window as log events occur on the web site.
 Any information written to files ending in .txt, .log, or .htm that are stored in the /LogFiles directory (d:/home/logfiles) will be streamed to the local console.

 To filter specific events, such as errors, use the **--Filter** parameter.
 For example: